 - Link to Australian Government Priorities, including Aboriginal and Torres Strait Islander health, or to Ministerially-agreed State and Territory health research priorities.

-NHMRC encourages the submission to detail established links with researchers and/or other advocacy groups to demonstrate a high quality evidence base.
+NHMRC encourages the online submission to detail established links with researchers and/or other advocacy groups to demonstrate a high quality evidence base.

 The Pathway will allow submission of proposals throughout the year, for a bi-annual review and prioritisation process.

 |Final submission date for review in Cycle 1||7 April 2017|

 |Final submission date for review in Cycle 2||6 October 2017|

 The Guidance on How to Address the Principles for Consideration of a TCR in a TCR Proposal should be followed when preparing a proposal.
 The Framework for the Identification and Prioritisation of Targeted Calls for Research outlines specific criteria for assessing a proposal.

 - Framework for the Identification and Prioritisation of Targeted Calls for Research (PDF, 45KB)

 - Guidance on How to Address the Principles for Consideration of a TCR in a TCR Proposal (PDF, 45KB)